Cluster operating system rolling upgrade

-Cluster OS Rolling Upgrade is a new feature in Windows Server 2016 that enables an administrator to upgrade the operating system of the cluster nodes from Windows Server 2012 R2 to Windows Server 2016 without stopping the Hyper-V or the Scale-Out File Server workloads.
+Cluster OS Rolling Upgrade enables an administrator to upgrade the operating system of cluster nodes Hyper-V or Scale-Out File Server workloads without stopping them.
 Using this feature, the downtime penalties against Service Level Agreements (SLA) can be avoided.

 Cluster OS Rolling Upgrade provides the following benefits:

-- Failover clusters running Hyper-V virtual machine and Scale-out File Server (SOFS) workloads can be upgraded from Windows Server 2012 R2 (running on all nodes in the cluster) to Windows Server 2016 (running on all cluster nodes of the cluster) without downtime.
-Other cluster workloads, such as SQL Server, will be unavailable during the time (typically less than five minutes) it takes to failover to Windows Server 2016.
+Failover clusters running Hyper-V virtual machine and Scale-out File Server (SOFS) workloads can be upgraded from a version of Windows Server, starting with Windows Server 2012 R2, to a newer version of Windows Server.
+For example you can upgrade Windows Server 2016 (running on all cluster nodes of the cluster) to Windows Server 2019 (running on all nodes in the cluster) without downtime.

-- It does not require any additional hardware.
-Although, you can add additional cluster nodes temporarily to small clusters to improve availability of the cluster during the Cluster OS Rolling Upgrade process.
+It doesn't require any additional hardware.
+In small clusters, you can add additional cluster nodes temporarily to improve availability of the cluster during the Cluster OS Rolling Upgrade process.

-- The cluster does not need to be stopped or restarted.
+The cluster doesn't need to be stopped or restarted.

-The cluster public property ClusterFunctionalLevel property indicates the state of the cluster on Windows Server 2016 cluster nodes.
-This property can be queried using the PowerShell cmdlet from a Windows Server 2016 cluster node that belongs to a failover cluster:
+The cluster public property ClusterFunctionalLevel property indicates the state of the cluster on Windows Server 2016 and later cluster nodes.
+This property can be queried using the PowerShell cmdlet from a cluster node that belongs to a failover cluster:

 Get-Cluster | Select ClusterFunctionalLevel

-This guide describes the various stages of the Cluster OS Rolling Upgrade process, installation steps, feature limitations, and frequently asked questions (FAQs), and is applicable to the following Cluster OS Rolling Upgrade scenarios in Windows Server 2016:
+This guide describes the various stages of the Cluster OS Rolling Upgrade process, installation steps, feature limitations, and frequently asked questions (FAQs), and is applicable to the following Cluster OS Rolling Upgrade scenarios in Windows Server:

 - Hyper-V clusters